KhronosGroup/Vulkan-ValidationLayers/docs/synchronization.md

 ### Overview {#overview}

-	The Vulkan API feature a number of unique synchronization primitives to express execution and memory dependencies and currently validation only has limited support for tracking fence and semaphore primitives.  \
+The Vulkan API features a number of unique synchronization primitives to express execution and memory dependencies and currently validation only has limited support for tracking fence and semaphore primitives.

 Execution and memory dependencies are used to solve data hazards, i.e. to ensure that read and write operations occur in a well-defined order.
 Write-after-read hazards can be solved with just an execution dependency, but read-after-write and write-after-write hazards need appropriate memory dependencies to be included between them.
 If an application does not include dependencies to solve these hazards, the results and execution orders of memory accesses are undefined.

- \
 This document is intended to outline a design that will unify the tracking of all Vulkan memory accesses and synchronization primitives within Vulkan Validation.
 Such a model will enable flagging error cases where synchronization primitives are missing, but also allow for visualization of such primitives and provide for recommendations on optimal use of synchronization for any given combination of Vulkan commands and resources.

 The pipelined and multi-threaded nature of Vulkan makes it particularly important for applications to correctly insert needed synchronization primitives, and for validation to diagnose unprotected hazards.
 These hazards are: